brbsix/subnuker/README.rst

 About
 =====

 This script is intended to scan subtitle files (or folders containing subtitle files) and prompt to remove cells with advertising.
 Subtitle files may be searched via regular expression or plaintext.
-The script can handle srt subtitle files natively or other formats (ass, srt, ssa, sub) via the Python module **aeidon**.
+The script can handle **srt** subtitle files natively or other formats (**ass**, **srt**, **ssa**, **sub**) via the Python module **aeidon**.

 I recommend you check out my project subsystem_.
 It is used for batch processing of subtitle/video files from the terminal or GUI (i.e. Thunar custom actions or Nautilus actions).
-It allows you to rapidly do the following in order: rename video file(s), download subtitle file(s), scan subtitle file(s) with subnuker.
+It allows you to rapidly do the following in order: rename video file(s), download subtitle file(s), then scan subtitle file(s) with subnuker.

 Installation